Joseph Medill Patterson

-Joseph Medill Patterson (January 6, 1879 – May 26, 1946) was an American journalist, publisher and founder of the Daily News in New York.
-At the time of his death the Daily News maintained a Sunday circulation of 4.5 million copies, the largest circulation of any paper in the United States.
+Joseph Medill Patterson (January 6, 1879 – May 26, 1946) was an American journalist and publisher who founded of the New York Daily News.
+At the time of his death, it maintained a Sunday circulation of 4.5 million copies, the largest circulation of any paper in the United States.

 Early life and education

 Joseph Medill Patterson was born into a newspaper family.
-His mother, the former Elinor Medill, was a daughter of Joseph Medill, founder of the Chicago Tribune and a mayor of Chicago, Illinois.
+His mother, Elinor Medill, was a daughter of Joseph Medill, founder of the Chicago Tribune and a mayor of Chicago, Illinois.
 His father, Robert Wilson Patterson Jr., was himself a journalist at the Tribune.

 As a scion of a millionaire family, Joseph received a top-flight education, attending Yale University.
 He briefly left school to report on the Boxer Rebellion in China as a foreign correspondent for the Tribune, returning in time to complete his studies and graduate from Yale in 1901.